Skip to main content

 • emotional

-Players find the game emotionally engaging due to its challenging arcade mechanics that encourage continuous improvement, combined with a captivating visual aesthetic that resonates with their deeper emotional sensibilities.
+Players find the game emotionally engaging due to its challenging arcade mechanics that encourage continuous improvement, combined with a captivating visual aesthetic that resonates deeply with their emotions.

 • “It's got the challenge of an arcade that keeps a person improving upon play, and the awesome visual aesthetic that charms one's finer emotional brain.”